huggingface/community-events/gradio-blocks/README.md

 ---

-Happy to invite you to the Gradio Blocks Party - a community event in which we will setup spaces for models using the new Gradio Blocks feature.
+Happy to invite you to the Gradio Blocks Party - a community event in which we will build cool machine learning demos using the new Gradio Blocks feature.
 Blocks allows you to build web-based demos in a flexible way using the Gradio library.
 The event will take place from May 11th to 31st.
 We will be organizing this event on github and the huggingface discord channel.

 **What is Gradio?**